leowww/Steganography/Steganography/README.md

 # Steganography

 From [Wikipedia](https://en.wikipedia.org/wiki/Steganography), **Steganography** is the practice of concealing a file, message, image, or video within another file, message, image, or video.
 The word steganography combines the Greek words steganos, meaning "covered, concealed, or protected", and graphein meaning "writing".

-In this implementation I will only restrict the target file to bitmaps images cause it is a large file with a small header fingerprint.
+This implementation only restrict the target file to bitmaps images because it is usually a large file with a small header footprint.

+A bitmap image file is composed of pixels

+# Maven
-Just run Maven install to create the artifacts.

-Maven will create the runnable jar with this name:
+Run Maven *install* to create the artifacts.
+Maven will create the runnable jar named *"steganography-1.0.0-SNAPSHOT-jar-with-dependencies.jar"* to simplify I will name it just *"steganoCLI.jar"*.

-"steganography-1.0.0-SNAPSHOT-jar-with-dependencies.jar"

-To simplify name it to steganoCLI.jar

-Run as a Jar file with this command line:
+Run it as a Jar file with this command line:

 	>java -jar steganoCLI.jar
 	Mode must be 'encode' or 'decode'